G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Methods

 Here, effects are defined as a difference in average potential outcomes, but ratios or other contrasts could be used instead.
 A primary contrast of interest in the DRC analysis is the difference in the proportion of children infected with malaria under policies $\alpha$ versus $\alpha'$.

-In the DRC analysis, we will consider three different effects of bed nets: the overall effect, the spillover effect when treated, and the spillover effect when untreated.
+In the DRC analysis, we will consider three different effects of bed nets: the overall effect, the effect when treated, and the effect when untreated.
 All three effects have the form (\ref{g formula effect estimand}) but differ in how $Y_i$ is defined.
 The overall effect compares the average outcome among all individuals in a cluster under policies $\alpha$ versus $\alpha'$.
-As it is likely that populations of interest will include a mixture of individuals who would and who would not choose to receive treatment, the overall effect may be valuable for public health officials and policy makers in assessing the overall impact of increasing treatment coverage among a population.
+As it is likely that populations of interest will include a mixture of individuals who would and who would not choose to receive treatment, the overall effect may be valuable for public health officials and policymakers in assessing the overall impact of increasing treatment coverage among a population.
 For inference about the overall effect, $Y_i$ is a summary measure of outcomes in all individuals in cluster $i$.
 For the malaria data analysis, $Y_i$ is defined to be the proportion of all children in a cluster with malaria.

-Two different spillover effects are also considered.
-The spillover effect when untreated contrasts average outcomes when an individual is untreated under policy $\alpha$ versus policy $\alpha'$.
+Two additional treatment effects are also considered.
+The effect when untreated contrasts average outcomes when an individual is untreated under policy $\alpha$ versus policy $\alpha'$.
 For this effect, $Y_i$ may be defined by some summary measure of outcomes in untreated individuals.
-In the DRC analysis of the spillover effect in the untreated, $Y_i$ will be defined as the proportion of children who do not use bed nets with malaria.
-If there are no untreated individuals in the cluster, we adopt the convention $Y_i=0$.
-Similarly, the spillover effect when treated contrasts average outcomes when an individual is treated under policy $\alpha$ versus policy $\alpha'$.
-For the spillover effect when treated in the DRC analysis, $Y_i$ will be the proportion of children who use bed nets with malaria, with $Y_i=0$ in clusters with no treated individuals.
+In the DRC analysis of the effect in the untreated, $Y_i$ will be defined as the proportion of children who do not use bed nets with malaria.
+If there are no untreated individuals in the cluster, we adopt the convention $Y_i=0$ because no untreated individuals had malaria in those clusters.
+Similarly, the effect when treated contrasts average outcomes when an individual is treated under policy $\alpha$ versus policy $\alpha'$.
+For the effect when treated in the DRC analysis, $Y_i$ will be the proportion of children who use bed nets with malaria, with $Y_i=0$ in clusters with no treated individuals.

+Causal effects are, in general, defined by contrasts in potential outcomes over the same set of units \citep{Rubin2005}.
+In this paper, the units are defined to be clusters.
+While it is natural in many settings to define units as persons or individuals, in the setting considered here, defining units as clusters simplifies matters.
+In particular, this approach avoids complexities that arise when defining potential outcomes at the individual level, such as nuances regarding casual estimand definitions \citep{VanderWeele2011, Crawford2019}, and drawing inference in a manner that appropriately allows for within-cluster correlation.